 Switch to your energy-saving settings and set your computer to sleep-mode for when you are away from your desk.
 A computer in sleep mode can save up to 70 percent of power.

-These power strips will shut down the power to devices in standby mode, saving you about five to 10 percent of your total household electric consumption.
+These power strips will shut down the power to devices in standby mode, saving you about 5 to 10 percent of your total household electric consumption.